1. What is Kids' Chance of Maryland, Inc.?

 3. Which children are eligible for the scholarships?

-The Kids' Chance of Maryland scholarship is intended to assist in obtaining a high school, vocational, college, or post-graduate education for financially needy, qualified, worthy, and deserving students.
-Students may not be older than 25 years of age.
-Students must have had a parent or guardian who has suffered a catastrophic or fatal accidental injury or occupational disease while working for a Maryland employer.
+The Kids' Chance of Maryland scholarship is intended to assist in obtaining a vocational or college undergraduate education for financially needy, qualified, worthy, and deserving students.
+The student cannot be older than 25 years of age.
+The student's parent or guardian must have suffered a catastrophic or fatal accidental injury or occupational disease while working for a Maryland employer.